wngTn/human_reconstruction/README.md

 # Download the Data

-Our pre-trained models and synthetic data can be found [here](https://nextcloud.in.tum.de/index.php/s/RjdwM59XHAkWkMC).
+Our pre-trained models and synthetic data can be found [here](https://nextcloud.in.tum.de/index.php/s/RjdwM59XHAkWkMC) under `reproducing`.
+Also download the pre-trained weights for the normal net.
+They are found under `checkpoints`.
+These are then also put in `checkpoints` in the workspace folder.
 The password is fcanys2333.

 Unzip the synthetic.zip folder into `data/` and the outputs folder directly workspace folder.